element-hq/hydrogen-web/doc/impl-thoughts/E2EE.md

         - key [room id, user id] so we can easily get who is in a room by looking at [room id, min] -> [room id, max] should the display name also be part of the key so the list is sorted by name? or have a sorting field of some sort
         - index on:
-            - user_id (to see which rooms a user is in, e.g. to recalculate trust on key changes)
+            - [user_id, room_id] to see which rooms a user is in, e.g. to recalculate trust on key changes
             - [room id, display name] to determine disambiguation?
         - for just e2ee without showing the list in the UI, we can do with only some of these things.
  - implement creating/loading an olm account